ArchiveBox/docs/Docker.md

 -v archivebox-data:/data
 ```

-If you used the named docker volume `archivebox-data`, you can mount the volume using any standard docker tools, or access the data folder directly here:
+You can mount your data volume using standard docker tools, or access the contents directly here:
-`/var/lib/docker/volumes/archivebox-data/_data` (on most systems)
+`/var/lib/docker/volumes/archivebox-data/_data` (on most Linux systems)

-If you're using a named volume on a Mac host you'll have to enter the base Docker Linux VM first to access the volume data:
+On a Mac you'll have to enter the base Docker Linux VM first to access the volume data:
 ```bash
 screen ~/Library/Containers/com.docker.docker/Data/vms/0/tty
 cd /var/lib/docker/volumes/archivebox-data/_data
 ```
-It's recommended to bind a local directory on Mac rather than use a named volume so that you don't have to enter the Linux VM to access your archive output.

 ## Configuration